AgoraIO/API-Examples-Web/README.md

 3. In the demo page, enter your App ID, token, and channel name and join the channel.
    - See [Get Started with Agora](https://docs.agora.io/en/Agora%20Platform/get_appid_token) to learn how to get an App ID and token.
 You can get a temporary access token to quickly try out this sample project.
-   - You must use the channel ID that is used to generate the token.
+   - The channel name must be the same as the channel ID used to generate the token.

 #### Steps to run OpenLive

 1. Navigate to [/OpenLive](/OpenLive).
 Rename the **.env.example** file as **.env**.
 In the **.env** file, replace `<#YOUR APP ID#>` with the App ID, and replace `<#YOUR TOKEN#>` with the token.

    > See [Get Started with Agora](https://docs.agora.io/en/Agora%20Platform/get_appid_token) to learn how to get an App ID and token.
+You can get a temporary access token to quickly try out this sample project.

    ```shell
    REACT_APP_AGORA_APP_ID=<#YOUR APP ID#>